krnese/AzureDeploy/ARM/arm-training.md

 ·  **Authoring**

-Learn how to author your Azure Resource Manager templates to be capable of creating, deploying and managing any of your cloud resources, following best-practices
+Learn how to author Resource Manager templates to be capable of creating, deploying and managing any of your cloud resources, following best-practices

-·  **Deployment**

-Learn how to do deployments to Azure using different tools, techniques and possible integrations

 ·  **Management**

-Management of cloud resources is key, and can be handled through Azure Resource Manager as well.
-Learn best practices for the different cloud resources, using ARM with Role-based access control, tags, resource locks and policy.
-We will also cover how to easily scale and plug into Azure management services, such as Log Analytics, Automation, Backup & Site Recovery
+Resource Manager is the front-door to every Azure service, which puts it in a unique position with regards to management.
+Learn best practices for authoring and deployment of templates, and go beyond deployment to use Resource Manager to manage your resources; using RBAC, tags, resource locks and polices.
+We will also cover how to easily scale and plug IaaS and PaaS services into Azure management services, such as Log Analytics, Automation, Backup & Site Recovery, and more!
+Last but not least, you will learn how to create an Azure Managed Application, and use templates for life-cycle management.

 ·  **Troubleshooting**

-Sometimes you need to dive deeper into the operations to troubleshoot what’s going on.
-Learn about the techniques, where to find what, how to use the information and resolve the issues
+Every now and then, you need to dive a bit deeper in order to troubleshoot, to really understand what is going on.
+Learn about the techniques, where to find what, how to use the information and resolve the issues.

-·  **IaaS+**
+·  **Infrastructure as Code**

-Moving away from the ‘traditional way’ of doing Infrastructure, we are now using Azure Resource Manager to extend the capabilities, giving us the ideal platform for performing this end-to-end, all from the deployment to post-deployment tasks.
+The days where you had to log-on to your servers to perform some post-deployment tasks, are long gone with Resource Manager.
+We'll move away from the 'traditional way' of doing infrastructure, and trust Resource Manager to extend the capabilities, and harness the Azure platform while performing every configuration end-to-end.
 This section will also focus on the key resource providers in Azure, such as Compute, Storage and Networking

 We can promise you the following: